Depositing & Booking

 How to Deposit

 A Cash Credit Voucher is used to record cash and check deposits into a University bank account.
-Deposits of cash and checks must be brought to the University Cashier located at 881 Commonwealth Avenue, 4th floor, or to the Bank of America branches located at either the George Sherman Union (775 Commonwealth Avenue) or Kenmore Square (540 Commonwealth Avenue).
+Deposits of cash and checks must be brought to Cashier Services located at 881 Commonwealth Avenue, lower level, or to the Bank of America branches located at either the George Sherman Union (775 Commonwealth Avenue) or Kenmore Square (540 Commonwealth Avenue).

 To complete a Cash Credit Voucher, please visit the Comptroller’s Form Generator.